chulminy/AE_ENVE_GEOE_121/README.md

 * Work with your colleagues or ask for help from TAs.

 ## Prerequisites
-"Linear algebra" (AE/ENVE/GEOE 115) and "Calculus 1 for Engineering" (MATH 116) are prerequisites for this course, which you  already learned in the 1A term.
+"Linear algebra" (AE/ENVE/GEOE 115) is a prerequisite for this course, which you  already learned in the 1A term.
 If you are not familiar with these topics, please review corresponding lecture slides or tutorials.

 * [**How to use MATLAB Grader?**](doc/matlab_grader)
 * [**How to download and install MATLAB on your computer?**](doc/matlab_install)

 ## Course Textbook
 This course is not based on any particular textbook.
-However, [course materials](comp_method_book_cm_s21.pdf) have been prepared using the following two references:
+However, the [course materials](comp_method_book_cm_s21.pdf) have been prepared using the following two references:
 * Attaway, Stormy. *"MATLAB-A Practical Introduction to Programming and Problem Solving,"* Elsevier, 2018.
 * Moore, Holly. *"MATLAB for Engineers,"* Pearson, 2017.

 ## Course Outline
 All lectures will be delivered using pre-recorded videos.
-All videos will be uploaded on a [**YouTube Channel**](https://www.youtube.com/playlist?list=PLa1nAPP8qUX90fanmEze3zLD41N-4lV25).
+All videos will be uploaded on a [**YouTube Channel**](https://youtube.com/playlist?list=PLa1nAPP8qUX9qwRR6Sj_dboIriPIGYgsm).
 For those who cannot access YouTube for some reason, video files will be shared in person.
 There are eleven modules and each module has one or two lecture videos.
 The study load for each module is marked as the number of regular offline classes, which becomes a total of 24 classes.
 Roughly, students are expected to complete two classes every week.
 The expected time to finish (ETF) in each module is also provided to help students manage their time and keep up with lectures, assignments, and quizzes.

 The lectures will cover the course materials (You can download it from [**here**](comp_method_book_cm_s21.pdf)), developed by the instructor.
 Homework assignments and quizzes are all cumulative.
 The assignments and quizzes to be covered are based on the knowledge from the current and previous modules.
 For example (if you see the table below), Quiz #2 will cover Module 01 to Module 05.